datastructures-js/linked-list/LinkedList.md

 ```

 ### .forEach(cb)
-Traverse the linked list from beginning to end, and pass each node to the callback.
+Traverse the list from beginning to end, and pass each node to the callback.

 <table>
   <tr>